congthanhng/Expansion-Tile-Group/README.md

 ### Adding shadow to item box
 When you want to adding shadow into item box, you need to add the `backgroundColor` and `collapsedBackgroundColor` into item, because they are using `transparent` by default

+### Condition between trailing and isHasTrailing
+Not necessary set `trailing` property when `isHasTrailing` property is set false

+### BoxShadow
+By default the `backgroundColor` and `collapseBackgroundColor` is transparent, so you need add value to both of them before define `boxShadow`

 ## FAQ